shuchitama/tab-finder/README.md

 This app allows a guitar learner to search by chords that they know how to play, and get back a list of songs that they can play with just the chords they know.

+This project was created and published by me and [Mariana](https://github.com/maridoh13) as part of our learnings at Lighthouse Labs.

 ## Project setup

 The database used to run this app is accessed from this repository: https://github.com/shuchitama/tab-finder-api.